jaesharp/em-ripple/README.md

 Alpha Software
 --------------
-This is nowhere near complete, tested, or debugged.
+This is nowhere near complete, tested or debugged.
 Most of the functionality used in the examples is not implemented yet.
 This may destroy your computer, your network and ruin your friendships.
 Don't blame me just yet.
 Have fun, but be careful before using it with real(tm) money.
 Otherwise, no worries.